shelbyspees/speesblog/_posts/2015-06-25-summertime.md

 I'm getting used to my internship.
 It's really great and I'm learning a ton.
 These first few weeks have been tough trying to wrap my head around the projects and actually being productive (rather than just consuming information).
 Now, though, I feel like by the end of the summer I'll have done something helpful if I just keep trying things and learning from my mistakes.

-Yesterday and today they had panel discussions with full-time employees who answered questions for the interns.
+Yesterday and today the company organized panel discussions with full-time employees who answered questions for the interns.
 The full-timers ranged from a few years at the company to over 50 years.
 I thought it was crazy that someone had been working there as long as my mom's been alive.

+The panelists talked a lot about finding mentors and leaving an impression on the people at the company.
+I definitely want to get better at building a network (basically being friends with work people) but at this early stage I think it's more important that I demonstrate my competence, mostly for my own sake.
+If I can really tap in to that brainpower I can produce some really good work.

+For now I've made a few friends with interns.
 The other interns are really chill.
 I'm sad that we'll only be working together for a few months.
 Maybe this time I'll try to stay friends with them beyond the summer.
 I'm working on being a better friend like that.

 ###Time